 The term CPE can mean a lot of different things.
 By itself, it means “Customer Premises Equipment.”
 That’s a pretty generic term.
+It doesn’t explain a whole lot about what it “really” is.

 “CPE” usually refers to professionally installed equipment that is owned by a third party like a phone company but is installed on the customer site.
 Think about the network terminal provided by your internet company.
 That’s a perfect example of CPE.
 The term is also used to refer to any high-end industrial equipment no matter who owns it.
 For example, large Wi-Fi antennas or cellular repeaters are sometimes referred to as CPE.